ArslanShakoor/company-overtime/README.md

 # Overtime App
-It is data driven enterprise app using potgres db and Rails framework to track ovetime of employees.
+It is data driven enterprise app using Potgres db and Rails framework to track ovetime of employees.
 The whole application is based upon TDD/BDD approach.
-All the details are belows
+All the details are below

 ## Gems used in Application